 Do Business Schools Have Access to All Your GMAT Scores?

 The official GMAT score report lists all your GMAT scores, including those from your GMAT exam retakes.
-Nevertheless, the GMAT offers a Score Select option which allows you to select the score you wish to send to your listed university or business school.
+Nevertheless, if you cancel the GMAT score at the test center, the cancelled score will not appear on your official score report.
 So, rest assured the listed universities or business schools do not have access to all your GMAT scores.
 However, some universities and business schools require you to send in all your GMAT scores so you can track your progress with each of the exams you have taken.
 In such a case, you will be required to submit all your exam scores.

 Does the GMAT Score Look Good on Your CV?